mjstroup/Chess/README.md

 The first was to alter the piece square table for the King.
 In the beginning of the game, the King's table was constructed such that it was encouraged to stay near the corner of the board in castling position behind its pawns.
 However, in the endgame, this is often the place where Kings are put into checkmate.
 So, once a certain amount of material is lost, the Kings switch to the endgame table, encouraging them towards the center of the board, and away from the edges and corners.
 This not only incentivizes the engine to move its King towards the center of the board, but encourages it to push the enemy King towards the edges and corners of the board.

 Along with the altered table, I introduced another incentive to push the King as close to the edges and corners board as possible, giving a bonus for every file and rank it is pushed away from the center.
-This hightens the chance of a checkmate being found, but in situations where the allied King is needed to produce a checkmate, the engine runs into trouble.
+This heightens the chance of a checkmate being found, but in situations where the allied King is needed to produce a checkmate, the engine runs into trouble.

 To solve this issue, a third bonus is calculated based on how close the allied King is to the enemy King.
-This promotes [opposition](https://en.wikipedia.org/wiki/Opposition_(chess)), which is an important ingrediant to most checkmate patterns.
+This promotes [opposition](https://en.wikipedia.org/wiki/Opposition_(chess)), which is an important ingredient to most checkmate patterns.

 With these three optimizations, the engine is able to checkmate much easier with a lower depth.